 Board of Directors

-(FACO VICE CHAIR) Eric Lovgren, a Wildfire Mitigation Specialist with Eagle County, works to reduce wildfire risk through thoughtful planning and permitting.
+(FACO CHAIR) Eric Lovgren, a Wildfire Mitigation Specialist with Eagle County, works to reduce wildfire risk through thoughtful planning and permitting.
 Eric interacts with homeowners, developers, fire districts, land management agencies, and numerous citizen and environmental groups.
 Eric is also responsible for the design, implementation, and oversight of all county-led hazardous fuel reduction and forest health projects.
 Eric maintains numerous professional certifications including Wildland Fire Fighter.
 He facilitates the Eagle County Wildfire Council and Ready!
 Set!
 Go! program, and is active managing wildfires in Eagle County.
 Eric joined FACO to engage with other wildfire professionals throughout the state, sharing knowledge and best practices aimed at creating fire adapted communities.
 Eric spends his winters skiing as much as possible, and summers floating down the Colorado River.
 Eric is also a bluegrass addict, and banjo player.
 Wanna talk music or wildfire?
-I’m your guy.
+He’s your guy.

-(FACO SECRETARY) Paul Cada is the Wildland Program Administrator for Vail Fire and Emergency Services.
+(FACO TREASURER) Paul Cada is the Wildland Program Administrator for Vail Fire and Emergency Services.
 In this role he is responsible for the department and Town’s preparedness and response to wildland fires.
 Paul works closely with Town staff, community partners and cooperating agencies to build a more fire adapted community in the popular resort town.
 The Town of Vail is committed to reducing it risk to wildfire and providing its citizens with world class services.
 The numerous wildfire prevention, mitigation and response programs the town supports all work to build a “Fire Adapted Vail”.
 Prior to joining Vail Fire Paul held the position of Assistant District Forester for the Colorado State Forest Service, Granby District where he worked on many projects to measurably reduce wildfire risks to mountain communities in Grand, Summit and Eagle Counties as well as create more healthy and resilient forests.
 Paul holds a BS in Natural Resource Management from Colorado State University and is also an International Society of Arboriculture Certified Arborist.

 (FACO BOARD MEMBERS)

 Pam retired from the U.S. Forest Service in 2007 after 23 years of service, most recently on the San Juan National Forest in Durango as a Public Affairs Specialist for the fire and fuels program.
-Pam is a Type 1 Public Information Officer and has worked wildfire and hurricane assignments throughout the U.S. When not busy with FireWise, Pam and her husband Thurman spend their free time outdoor with their dogs, Rocket and Cisco, exploring the red rock county of Utah or hiking in Colorado’s mountains.
+She also serves as a Type 1 Public Information Officer, a member of Community Mitigation Assistance Teams, and a consultant with Coalitions and Collaboratives on the Action & Implementation or Mitigation program.
+When not busy with FireWise, Pam and her husband Thurman spend their free time with their dogs exploring the red rock county of Utah or hiking in Colorado’s mountains.

 Fire Adapted Colorado Liaisons

-Michelle Medley-Daniel is the Co-Director of The Fire Adapted Communities LearningNetwork and The Watershed Center.
+Michelle Medley-Daniel is the Director of the Fire Adapted Communities Learning Network (FAC Net).
 Michelle’s previous fire adapted communities experience includes working directly in her community on CWPP development, building local capacity to implement prescribed fire projects, and collaborative landscape management.
-Currently, she directs the operations of the FAC Network for The Watershed Center.
-She is a liaison in the FAC Network—providing support and connections to core network members in the US.
-In particular, Michelle’s focus is in working with State and regional sub-networks to launch effective network-based approaches to wildfire resilience.
-Michelle has over ten years of experience in coordinating networks and providing communications and development services to non-profits.
+Michelle is a liaison for FAC Net—providing support and connections to network members across the US.
+In particular, Michelle’s focus is in working with State and regional sub-networks to design and operate effective network-based approaches to wildfire resilience.
+Michelle has over fifteen years of experience in coordinating networks and providing communications and development services to non-profits.
 Michelle loves working with people who are passionate about their communities’ relationship to fire.
 We are at such an important crossroads in the way we relate to wildfire.
 These are high stakes, and with climate change impacts and WUI development adding to the pressure, it can be daunting work.
 Michelle is continually inspired by the individuals, organizations and agencies out there that are working toward a better wildfire future.
-FACO has enormous potential to support communities around Colorado on their fire adaptation journey!
 Michelle enjoys backpacking, kayaking and local history.
-She loves to share the Klamath-Siskiyous with visitors and friends—if you’re ever in Northwestern California give her a call!

 Kirk A. Will is Unit Chief of Prescribed Fire and Fuels with the Colorado Division of Fire Prevention and Control.
 Kirk works on planning, implementation, and administration of prescribed fire and hazardous fuels reduction projects on State of Colorado lands.
 Kirk also administers the Colorado Certified Burner Program.
 Kirk joined FACO to work with the citizens and fire cooperators of the State of Colorado promoting safe, fire adapted forests for everybody to enjoy.
 Kirk loves spending time in the forests and outdoors of Colorado camping, hunting, hiking and fishing with my family every chance he gets.